robinhood/faust/docs/userguide/agents.rst

 The Stream
 ----------

-The decorated function should be unary, acceping a single ``stream`` argument. which is created from the agents topic.
+The decorated function should be unary, meaning it must accept one argument.

-This object is async iterable and an instance of the :class:`~faust.Stream` class, created from the topic provided to the decorator.
+The object passed in as argument is async iterable and an instance of the :class:`~faust.Stream` class, created from the topic provided to the decorator.

 Iterating over this stream, using the :keyword:`async for`, will iterate over the messages in the topic.